LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 Medical documentation is the basis for decision-making, planning, and organization of patient treatment.
 The MDMS must therefore support the medical staff by providing medical knowledge, which should be preselected using documented data about the patient’s conditions.
-Ideally, a respective “infobutton” [5] should be implemented.
+Ideally, a respective "infobutton" [5] should be implemented.

 ### 3.4.3 Nursing Management and Documentation Systems (NMDS)
 Although patient treatment and patient care or nursing are inherently intertwined, these two areas are often considered separately, even in information systems.